Skip to content

 Why?

-Those with oily, acne-prone or inflamed skin.
-It is best combined with Niacinamide or Salicylic Acid.
+Ideal For?
+Individuals with oily, acne-prone, or inflamed skin.
+It works best when combined with Niacinamide or Salicylic Acid.

 Absolutely!
-Over-drying the skin can cause rebound oiliness.
-Use lightweight, non-comedogenic hydrating serums and moisturisers.
-Ingredients like Hyaluronic Acid and Panthenol work beautifully to support the skin barrier without increasing the risk of clogged pores.
+Over-drying the skin can lead to rebound oiliness.
+Choose lightweight, non-comedogenic hydrating serums and moisturizers.
+Ingredients like Hyaluronic Acid and Panthenol are excellent for supporting the skin barrier without increasing the risk of clogged pores.

-We believe in biocompatible, organic formulations that work *with* your skin, not against it.
-Every acne-focused product in our lineup is:
+We promote biocompatible, organic formulations that work with your skin rather than against it.
+Each product in our acne-targeted collection is:

 • Dermatologically Tested